What is Free Software?

 Using Site Content

 A big part of the content that is published on Losst distributed under a Creative Commons ShareAlike 4.0 license.
-You can copy and use articles in your projects only if you provide a link to the source.
+You can quote and use articles in your projects only if you provide a link to the source.
 Pay attention, which we also may publish translations which can't be licensed under CC license.